bytedance/ByteX/README.md

 // ...
 ```

-Note: If you do not apply the ByteX host, those ByteX plugins are no different from ordinary plugins and each will form a separate Transform.
+Note: If you do not apply the ByteX host, those ByteX plugins have no difference from ordinary plugins and each will form a separate Transform.
 On the contrary, all ByteX plugins will automatically merge into a Transform with the help of the ByteX host.

 The following are the plugins based on ByteX.
 You can learn more usage information about those plugins in their own README.md.